SusaneK/Matrix-Calculations-in-Python-with-numpy/README.md

 # Matrix-Calculations-in-Python-with-numpy
-Using pandas and numpy to calculate Mahalanobis distances (Multivariate Analysis)
+In this project, I calculate the Mahalanobis distances for a ramus bone dataset.